 Risks of eating grapes

 You want to eat grape skins — it's where the majority of the nutrients are.
 But grape skins can be covered in pesticides.
-Grapes rank sixth on the Environmental Working Group's Dirty Dozen list, which compiles the fruits and vegetables with the most pesticides in the United States.
+Grapes rank sixth on the Environmental Working Group's Dirty Dozen list, which compiles the fruits and vegetables with the most pesticides in the United States, which ranks them as worse than cherries or peaches, but below apples and strawberries (which are the worst offender).
 Be sure to wash your grapes thoroughly, or try buying organic grapes.

 Wine, especially red wine, contains many of the same nutrients as grapes, but be sure not to overdo it.
 Rumsey suggests limiting your vino intake to one glass a day for women and two for men.